 “We’re on call all of the time for our patients,” he adds.
 “It’s very reassuring for our patients to know that they can easily get ahold of us.
 They’re not in a position where they have to go knock down the castle doors to get the attention of a busy medical practice.”

-The yearly fee for Blue Ridge Premier Medical is $5,000.
+The yearly fee for Blue Ridge Premier Medical ranges from $2,000 to $3,000 per year.
 Ballantine says that a majority of his clients are on the older side — retirees looking to maximize their quality of life, business executives who value their time and can’t afford to sit around in a waiting room, and a geriatric population that wants someone to handle their complex medical issues in a comprehensive, thoughtful way.

 The road ahead